mihalis68/zutils/README.md

           Rx invalid nwid:0  Rx invalid crypt:0  Rx invalid frag:0
           Tx excessive retries:2  Invalid misc:102   Missed beacon:0
 ```

+Connecting via hostname instead of IP address will be more stable than
+using the IP address for machines which get their addresses
+dynamically.
+I may change this to be the default.

 Advertising ssh from linux
 ==========================